Study Semester Abroad

 Recognition of study credits

-• After you have submitted your record of achievement (Learning Agreement Part III) following your study visit, your study credits will be recognised by the relevant examination board and registered by the Central Examinations Office
+- After you have submitted your record of achievement (Transcript of Records) following your study stay, your study credits will be recognised by the relevant examination board and registered by the Central Examinations Office

 Application and preparation

-IMPORTANT: There is only ever a single (!) application window for the forthcoming academic year – so this relates to study visits both in the winter semester and in the following summer semester!
-The application window for a given academic year (e.g. winter semester 2024/2025 – summer semester 2025) always opens at least 10 months in advance, i.e. in the December of the preceding winter semester (in this example, Winter semester 2023/2024)!
+IMPORTANT: There is only ever a single (!) application window for the forthcoming academic year – so this relates to study visits both in the winter semester and in the following summer semester.
+The application window for a given academic year (e.g. winter semester 2026/2027 – summer semester 2027) always opens at least 10 months in advance, i.e. in the December of the preceding winter semester (in this example, Winter semester 2025/2026).

-• Apply for an exchange place (Dec – Jan/Feb) via your department/faculty’s subject coordinator – contact them early to confirm the deadline for applications.
+- Apply for an exchange place (Dec – Jan/Feb) via your department/faculty’s subject coordinator – contact them early to confirm the deadline for applications.
+Documents: Letter of motivation, TUC enrolment certificate, current transcript of grades, language certificate for the language of instruction, if applicable

-• Apply for Erasmus+ programme and support grants via the online application on the International Office homepage (submit application and evidence to International Office online, signed by you and your subject coordinator, by 31 March at the latest).
+- Apply for Erasmus+ programme and support grants via the online application on the International Office homepage (= for funding, tuition fee waiver, etc., documents: letter of motivation, TUC enrolment certificate, current transcript of grades, language certificate for language of instruction if applicable).
+Carriy out online application and submit application form signed by you and your subject coordinator, by 31 March at the latest to International Office.
 Candidates will be chosen on the basis of how well they meet the eligibility criteria set out in the “Contents” section, the subject-relevance of/motivation for the intended visit and candidate grades.
 The International Office will inform all applicants about the outcome of their applications in a timely manner.

 Online Learning Agreement (OLA)